chienh0/intro_to_git/readme.md

 ### Create a local Git Repository
-To begin, open up a terminal (Git Bash) and move to where you want to place the project on your local machine using the cd (change directory) command
+To begin, open up a terminal (Git Bash) and navigate to where you want to place the project on your local machine using the cd (change directory) command:
 ```bash
 cd desktop                    # cd command changes directory
 mkdir github_projects         # mkdir command creates directories